tecolicom/App-cat-v/README.md

-    Although backslash is not a control character, this way the result of converting other control characters to escape expressions can be fully interpreted as Perl's string literals.
+    Although backslash is not a control character, this way the result of converting other control characters to escape expressions can be fully interpreted as string literal of various programming language.

-    When combined with the [App::ansiecho](https://metacpan.org/pod/App%3A%3Aansiecho) command, the following command reproduces the complete contents of the original file.
+    The following command reproduces the complete contents of the original file.

-        ansiecho -n "$(cat-v -ETnce FILE)"
+        echo -ne "$(cat-v -Ence FILE)"

 # INSTALL